Skip to main content

 “Mom, you have to get this done.
 I did it and it was a breeze.
 Even Uncle Harry did it and he’s older than you.”

 Of course, the patient’s view dictates the outcome, as it should.
 The patient in these cases is elderly and uses an entirely different playbook from the child, who would readily consent to the procedure herself.
 The child is entirely well meaning and frightened that her parent might harbor a serious condition, which is entirely possible.
 The patient views this issue, and life in general, through a different lens.
 Decisions are weighed using a different set of weights and measures.
-The parent may have lived a long an full life and has personal priorities that differ from those of younger loved ones.
-When I witness these occasional conflicts in the office, the child is clearly vexed while the patient is at peace.
+The parent may have lived a long and full life and has personal priorities that differ from those of younger loved ones.
+When I witness these occasional conflicts in the office, the child is vexed while the patient is at peace.

 Most of the time, a parent and child are in agreement with the chosen course of action.
 But, not always.
 These situations taught me an important lesson that I never learned in medical school.
 Patients are unique individuals whose view of the world, accumulated life experiences and station in life may lead to unpredictable decisions.
 These plays often have surprise endings.